Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% tab title="Android" %}
 ### getExperienceCloudId<a id="getExperienceCloudId-java"></a>

-This API retrieves the Experience Cloud ID that was generated when the app was initially launched and stored in the Experience Cloud ID Service.
+This API retrieves the Experience Cloud ID that was generated when the app was initially launched and is stored in the Experience Cloud ID Service.

 This ID is preserved between app upgrades, is saved and restored during the standard application backup process, and is removed at uninstall.
 The values are returned via the [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#adobecallback).